jachad83/blockchain_custom/README.md

 The next version will

 * allow a user to upload from a file as data as opposed to random strings
-* tested as a module import
+* be tested as a module import
 * custom exception handling
-* PEP 8

 ## Version 1.0.0, September 2018
 Blockchain in the example is a list, on my machine it saves to a Postgres database.